 3. Oakwood Cemetery

-While visiting a cemetery might not be something that immediately springs to mind when on vacation, Oakwood Cemetery is certainly very atmospheric.
+While visiting a cemetery might not be something that immediately springs to mind when on vacation, Oakwood Cemetery is certainly very atmospheric and visiting it is one of the most haunted things to do in Jefferson.
 It contains some unique above-ground graves, as well as grand decorative monuments.
 The cemetery is the final resting place for many of Jefferson’s pioneers, as well as a large number of confederate soldiers.
 Some of the more famous graves belong to the outlaws of Bill Rose and Jesse Robinson, and the tragically-murdered Diamond Bessie.

 The presence of the cemetery was recorded as early as 1872, in its present location of Oakwood.
 Over the years, more sections were added as needed and, in 1972, a surrounding fence was added that gave a defined look to the cemetery.
 Oakwood Cemetery was recognized as a Texas Historical Cemetery by the Texas Historical Commission in the year 2004.